The maximum distinctness of physical systems: The Most-Classical Limit

-Maximum distinctness defines how distinct states are counted in classical phase space~\cite{peliti,sackur-tetrode}, since all width bounds are equivalent to bandwidth bounds for large~$N$.
-Consider the number of distinct shifts allowed by the momentum bandwidth bound \eqn{fnp} for a gas of conserved distinguishable particles: {\em for each spatial degree of freedom}, maximum distinctness allows one distinct state per area $h$ of accessible {\em momentum-range}~$\times$~{\em spatial-length}.
-For identical particles, we divide by a permutation count.
+Now, the number of distinct states possible in a given volume of classical phase space is a fundamental quantity in statistical mechanics~\cite{peliti,sackur-tetrode}.
+For a \textit{single-particle} state, the momentum bandwidth analog of \eqn{de-t} for large~$N$, $(p_{\max}-p_{\min})\,\lambda \ge h\ps$, determines the number of distinct positions for a maximally distinct wavepacket.
+For shifts along each spatial dimension, one distinct position per area $h$ of {\em momentum-range}~$\times$~{\em spatial-length} is achievable.
+This lets us estimate how many distinct \textit{many-particle} states are possible with given macroscopic constraints.

-Incompressible flow in phase space is the signature that if momentum bounds are achieved, energy bounds are also achieved.
-Consider, for example, the classical phase space of a simple harmonic oscillator, shown in Figure~\ref{fig.sho}.
+Incompressible flow in phase space is the signature that distinct change due to motion happens as fast as energy bounds allow.
+Consider, for example, the classical phase space of a simple harmonic oscillator shown in Figure~\ref{fig.sho}.
 The evolution of a state (point) is a circle of constant energy.
-A distinct area $h$ {\em crosses a line} joining energies $E_1$ and $E_2$ in time $h/(E_2-E_1)$: all points move from one distinct area to another in the minimum time allowed by \eqn{fband} for a distinct change in a long evolution with that range of energies.
-Any single degree of freedom system similarly achieves this bound~\cite{haggard}: Hamilton's equations require an infinitesimal flow in the $q$ direction crossing an energy gradient $dE$ in time $dt$ to obey $dq\,dp=dE\,dt$, and integrating this for a time $\T$ along a line joining $E_1$ and $E_2$ gives $h=(E_2-E_1)\,\T$.
-This extends to any number of degrees of freedom: in the simplest case flow is locally uniform, so all change as a distinct volume moves distinctly can be attributed to a single degree of freedom.
+A distinct area $h$ {\em crosses a line} joining energies $E_1$ and $E_2$ in time $h/(E_2-E_1)$: all points move from one distinct area to another in the minimum time allowed by \eqn{de-t} for a distinct change in a long evolution with that range of energies.
+Any single degree of freedom system similarly achieves this bound~\cite{haggard}: Hamilton's equations require that an infinitesimal flow of area $dq\,dp$ crossing an energy gradient $dE$ in time $dt$ obeys $dq\,dp=dE\,dt$, and integrating this for some time $\T$ along a line joining $E_1$ and $E_2$ gives $h=(E_2-E_1)\,\T$.
+This extends to any number of degrees of freedom: in the simplest case flow is locally uniform, so all change can be attributed to a single degree of freedom as a distinct area moves distinctly.

-With a maximally-distinct unitary evolution underlying it, classical mechanics becomes effectively discrete.
-Different forms of classical energy and related mechanical quantities become counts of distinct states (finite energy-bandwidth constrains related bandwidths).
-Lagrangian action counts events not modeled as distinct motion.
+Thus classical mechanics approximates a maximally distinct, hence effectively discrete, quantum evolution.
+Energy bounds are achieved, so different forms of energy count different kinds of change.
+Each distinct change is like a unit of flow in phase space, where tiny changes at many locations add up to a distinct amount (\cf\cite{margolus-pqc}).